Fine and Performing Arts at Vista

 Free Admission

 The NVC Fine & Performing Arts Department presents Cosmic Art Night!
-Materials and studios glow under ultraviolet lights creating a surreal, dreamy vibe while you explore the arts of ceramics, drawing, and printmaking.
+Materials and studios glow under ultraviolet lights creating a surreal, dreamy vibe while you explore the arts of ceramics, drawing, printmaking and dance.
 Professors and students will demonstrate the potter’s wheel and screen printing techniques on paper.
 Bring your own t-shirt to silkscreen.

 All additional materials provided.